barryosull/barryosull.com-lfs/contents/articles/2019-12-31-template-driven-development.md

 ---
-title: Template Driven Development: Why it doesn't work
+title: "Template Driven Development: Why it doesn't work"
 published: true
-description: What Template Driven Development is, why it is an anti-pattern, why it so seductive and how to work around it.
+description: "What Template Driven Development is, why it is an anti-pattern, why it so seductive and how to work around it."
 tags: architecture, design, training
 cover_image: /images/template-driven-development.jpg
 ---